 Treatment and general recommendations

-- Bed rest, lying as still as possible, is essential during an acute attack to minimise the vertigo.
+- Bed rest, lying as still as possible, is essential during an acute attack to minimize the vertigo.

 - Avoid sudden movements of the head and loud noises.

 - Always check with your doctor if any medications you are taking or are about to take are toxic to the inner ear.
 Try to avoid such drugs.